Self-Stabilizing Repeated Balls-into-Bins: Introduction

 \section{Introduction}

 We study the following \emph{repeated balls-into-bins} process.
 Given any $n \geqslant 2$, we initially assign $n$ balls to $n$ bins in an arbitrary way.
 Then, at every round, from each non-empty bin one ball is chosen according to some strategy (random, FIFO, etc) and re-assigned to one of the $n$ bins uniformly at random.
 Every ball thus performs a sort of \emph{delayed} random walk over the bins and the delays of such random walks depend on the size of the bin queues encountered during their paths.
 It thus follows that these random walks are correlated.
 We study the impact of such correlation on the maximum load.
+This process can also be seen as a random-walk based protocol for \emph{parallel resource (or task) assignment} in distributed systems~\cite{S06,L86}.

-Inspired by previous concepts of (load) stability \cite{AKU05,BFG03}, we study the \emph{maximum load} $M^{(t)}$, i.e., the maximum number of balls inside one bin at round $t$ and we are interested in the largest $M^{(t)}$ achieved by the process over a period of \emph{any polynomial} length.
-We say that a configuration is \emph{legitimate} if its maximum load is $O(\log n)$ and a process is \emph{stable} if, starting from any legitimate configuration, it only takes on legitimate configurations over a period of $\poly(n)$ length, w.h.p.

-We also investigate a probabilistic version of {self-stabilization} \cite{D74}: we say that a process is \emph{self-stabilizing}\footnote{We observe that our probabilistic version of self-stabilization is different from the notion of \emph{randomized self-stabilization} introduced in \cite{D00}.} if it is stable and if, moreover, starting from \emph{any} configuration, it converges to a legitimate configuration, w.h.p.
+Inspired by previous notions of (load) stability~\cite{AKU05,BFG03}, we study the \emph{maximum load} $M^{(t)}$, i.e., the maximum number of balls inside one bin at round $t$ and we are interested in the largest $M^{(t)}$ achieved by the process over a period of \emph{any polynomial} length.
+We say that a configuration is \emph{legitimate} if its maximum load is $\bigO(\log n)$ and a process is \emph{stable} if, starting from any legitimate configuration, it only takes on legitimate configurations over a period of $\poly(n)$ length, w.h.p.
+We also investigate a probabilistic version of self-stabilization \cite{D74,D00}: we say that a process is \emph{self-stabilizing} if it is stable and if, moreover, starting from \emph{any} configuration, it converges to a legitimate configuration, w.h.p.
 The \emph{convergence time} of a self-stabilizing process is the maximum number of rounds required to reach a legitimate configuration starting from any configuration.
-This natural notion of (probabilistic) self-stabilization has also been inspired by that in \cite{IJ90} for other distributed processes\footnote{On the other hand, we observe that the probabilistic version of self-stabilization adopted here is different from the one introduced in \cite{D00}, the latter being unsuitable in our context.}.
+This natural notion of (probabilistic) self-stabilization has also been inspired by that in~\cite{IJ90} for other distributed processes.